mehdipourfar/pacgen/README.md

 # PacGen: Pac file generator written in Python
 If you use multiple proxies and you want to define rules to set specific proxy per specific host, this package can help you.
-Simply create a yml config file and define your rules there.
+Simply create a ~/.pacgen.yml config file and define your rules there.
 PacGen will generate a pac file from your rules and you can set your proxy to use this file.

-# Sample config yml file
+# Sample ~/.pacgen.yml
 ```
 proxies:
   ssh_tunnel: socks5://127.0.0.1:1081